mmcc-xx/BirdCAGE/README.md

 - Made it so you don't have the re-start the app for preferences or stream settings changes.
 You'll see a new button on both of those pages.
 Behind the scenes it stops and restarts the recording and analysis tasks.
 If you happen to hit that button just as a recording has begun, it could take up to the length of your recording length setting to restart.
-- Pushed an image for V2.4 of the model for amd64 - arm64 will be done in a couple hours.
-New model is supposed to be more better (see the BirdNET-Analyzer repo for infomation) but it is definitely more slower.
-So V2.3 is still there under the same image name, the new model is at mmcc73/birdnetserver2.4:latest and mmcc73/birdnetserver2.4_arm64:latest.
-This has been noted in the docker-compose file

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide